-We do not expect all of our supporters to give to every appeal and we make every effort to ensure our letters explain the need for donations to support our work but do not place excessive pressure upon our individual supporters.
-We want our supporters to support Welcare in the ways that they prefer, which means we may need to communicate to demonstrate the different ways they can support our work.
+We do not expect all of our supporters to give to every appeal and we make every effort to ensure our letters explain the need for donations to support our work at that time but do not place excessive pressure upon our individual supporters.
+We want our supporters to engage Welcare in the ways that they prefer, which means we may need to communicate to demonstrate the different ways they can support our work.
 As well as raising money, our appeal letters are designed to be informative, and many of our supporters enjoy receiving them in order to get updates on our work.

 Why do you ask for specific amounts of money in your appeals?

 Many supporters like to be given an idea about what their donation would be able to fund.
 We therefore ask for specific amounts to act as a guide for you to decide how much to give.
 We are appreciative of any amount you are able to donate and your donations will always make a difference.

 Are the stories and people in your appeals real people?

 Yes.
 We always use real-life case studies of children and families that have been helped by Welcare and are keen to let others know about their experiences.
 We change their names to protect confidentiality, unless service users have asked us not to, and sometimes use modelled photographs, but the stories are always real.